 So you’ve sent out your employee engagement survey and are looking forward to seeing the results.
 However, when the survey closes and the answers are collected, your response rate is lower than expected.
 Disappointing, but it also limits the accuracy of the insights you’ll get.
 So, why is this and what can you do to change it?

 Encouraging a good response rate is harder than it seems.
-In this blog post, we'll share a few tips on how to improve employee engagement and get higher response rates.
+In this blog post, we’ll share a few tips on how to increase employee engagement survey participation.

 We consider 70%+ to be a good response rate once you’ve got your survey results back.
 This lets you make more accurate assumptions as the majority of your teams have responded.
 The average response rate across our clients is 71%, with some reaching 95%.